ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 2. Explain the value of using any Data Engineering concepts or technology needed to the solve data silos.
 3. What is a Data Warehouse?

-This is a 5 minute face to face presentation.
-The audience includes senior managers, including directors from technical as well as non-technical backgrounds.
+This is a brief 5 minute face to face presentation.
+The audience includes senior managers, including directors from technical and non-technical backgrounds.

-Management is interested to hear what can be done with data engineering to solve the problem described above.
-Please exercise your own judgement to make any reasonable assumptions and submit the powerpoint presentation.
+**Management is interested to hear how data engineering can be utilised to resolve the problem statement above.** Please exercise your own judgement to make any reasonable assumptions and submit the powerpoint presentation.